StanislavRybonka/Guest-Book/README.md

+                                    About project:
+                            1. Project based MVC;
+                            2. Used php, javascript,HTML5,CSS3;
+                            3. Allows you leaved comment, and sva him in DB;

                                          Common configuration:
         1. Download or make pull from: git@github.com:StanislavRybonka/Guest-Book.git;
         2. Create directory on your local server, put files of project into this directory;